freva-org/freva-admin/docs/deployment/TuiHowto.md

 1. Tick this box (`<SPACE>`) if you want to delete any pre existing databases.
 1. The host name where the database server should be installed.
 This should be a single host name.
-1. The host name whre the vault server should be installed.
+1. The host name where the vault server should be installed.
 Defaults to the DB host name.
 1. Delete all existing, persistent data.
 1. Set the database user name.